kraktus/cargo-extern-fn/README.md

 # cargo-extern-fn

-A cargo subcommand used to convert rust crate into a set of extern-fns suitable for [cbindgen](https://github.com/eqrion/cbindgen).
+A cargo subcommand to be used as a pre-processor to various FFI generation libs from a rust crate.
+Currently support:
+- [cbindgen](https://github.com/eqrion/cbindgen): generate extern fns from the public APIs.
+- [cxx](https://cxx.rs/index.html): generate `cxx::bridge` from the public APIs.

 Use the `/// extern_fn_skip` like an attribute to skip items.

+## Status

+This tool is very much a work and progress and it is expected to polish the FFI boundaries by hand afterwards.

 ## Installation